Updated May 2023

 When you come to Cape Cod, you leave behind the bustling chaos of the city.
 You’re welcomed by warm sand, a cool sea breeze, and a laid-back atmosphere.
 The farthest stretch of Cape Cod, known as the “Outer Cape,” includes the towns of Eastham, Wellfleet, Truro, and Provincetown, and is perhaps the best area to settle in for a few days of relaxation.

-HI Truro hostel, in the Cape Cod National Seashore, is an excellent budget-friendly home base for these Cape Cod activities that cost $20 or less.
+HI Truro hostel, in the Cape Cod National Seashore, is an excellent budget-friendly home base for these budget-friendly Cape Cod activities.

 Beach Days at the Cape Cod National Seashore